robenkleene/design-references/after-effects/after-effects-compositions.md

 # After Effects Compositions

+To create a composition from an asset, first import that asset by dragging it to the Project panel, then right-click the asset and select "New Comp From Selection".

 ## Resizing

 - Click the little box icon below the viewport for "Region of Interest" and draw a region of interest, then select "Composition > Crop Comp to Region of Interest".